foreversunyao/foreversunyao.github.io/_posts/2020-01-10-terraform.md

 - Terraform
 immutable, like deploy a new server
-Declarative, always represent the latest state of your infrasture, without history/timming
+Declarative, end/desired state,  always represent the latest state of your infrasture, without history/timming Benefits when updating the infrastructure, dont care about how change, just what need to be done

+Imperative = define exact steps - HOW
 **modules**
 ```
 main.tf --